 - We strongly discourage any in-person non-essential meetings or events of 10 people or more.

 - Many in-person events and activities have been cancelled or moved online, if possible.

 - Check with your School for details on remote programming and activities.

 We know there are financial hardships due to the transition to remote learning.
 Just as we seek to protect the most vulnerable populations from coronavirus, we seek to protect those most financially vulnerable from these extraordinary shifts to online learning.

-- Room and board costs will be pro-rated for the remainder of the year for all students leaving campus and completely vacating their housing.
+- Room and board costs will be pro-rated for the remainder of the academic year 2019-20 for all students leaving campus and completely vacating their housing.